 If you care about clean energy and think utilities are boring, think again.
 Utilities play a key role in the fight against climate change.
 As much as 70 percent of Pitkin County’s greenhouse gas emissions are from the energy used in homes and businesses.
-And at present, 58 percent of the energy provided by the valley’s largest electric utility — Holy Cross Energy — comes from coal.
+And at present, 53 percent of the energy provided by the valley’s largest electric utility — Holy Cross Energy — comes from coal.
 That’s why a utility’s decisions around clean energy and energy efficiency matter.

-CORE values clean air, a stable climate, and a sustainable economy, so we support the candidates that share those values.
+CORE values clean air, a stable climate, and a strong economy, so we support the candidates that share those values.
 “A climate-forward board could spur even greater climate and energy strides for the already innovative utility,” says CORE’s executive director, Mona Newton.
 This election has long-lasting impacts for clean energy and progressive climate action.

 Auden Schendler, Aspen Skiing Company’s vice president of sustainability, agrees.
 He believes this is one of the highest impact solutions: “Opportunities to make a meaningful difference on climate, at big scale, are rare.
 Getting your local utility to 100% clean power is one, and one candidate in particular, Larissa Read, has been making this happen and deserves your vote” says Auden.
 This is one of the easiest ways to take action.